 WHY SHOULD A STUDENT PARTICIPATE IN THE PROGRAM?

 Growth realized in preparing for the Student Achievement Tests is invaluable.
 The program offers the same kind of motivation for learning and recognition for achievement that students obtain for other parts of their education, encouraging a sense of accomplishment while developing commitment and self-discipline.
 Results of the program are sent to the student's school to become incorporated into his/her permanent academic record.
 Complete information is located in the Student Achievement Handbook.

-STUDENT ACHIEVEMENT TESTING SEMI-FINALS AND STATE DAY: Local Student Achievement Testing is a complete event for students in Levels I, II and III, and may be considered as such for those in Levels IV through X. However, a competition in PERFORMANCE ONLY is held for students in Levels IV through X who wish to compete and who meet the eligibility requirements.
-Semi-Finals Day, which occurs a few weeks after local Achievement Testing, is held at three different sites in Michigan.
-Finalists from this event are chosen to compete at State Student Day at the central location of the Music School at Michigan State University.
+STUDENT ACHIEVEMENT TESTING SEMI-FINALS AND STATE DAY: Local Student Achievement Testing is a complete event for students in Levels 1 through 5, and may be considered as such for those in Levels 6 through 12.
+However, a competition in PERFORMANCE ONLY is held for students in Levels 6 through 12 who wish to compete and who meet the eligibility requirements.
+Semi-Finals Day, which occurs a few weeks after local achievement testing, is held at three different sites in Michigan.
+Finalists from this event are chosen to compete at State Student Day at the Music School of Michigan State University.